yufengyuanx/AndroidLesson/AndroidLesson1/README.md

     and color definitions.
 Similar to drawable, values/ contains non-drawable resources, such as strings, colors, etc. The strings.xml file defines the "Hello world!" string that displays when you run the default app.

+**ListView** is a view group that displays a list of scrollable items.
+The *list items* are *automatically* inserted to the list using an **Adapter** that pulls content from a source such as an *array* or *database query* and converts each item result into a view that's placed into the list.